 Finding a balance between having control over sensitive operations in Active Directory and not spending too much valuable time on them is very hard.
 High level authorities can’t afford to perform all simple and time-consuming operations themselves.
 But at the same time they need to retain full control over them.

 Is there a way out of this problem?
 Yes.
 With Adaxes there is a solution.
-It allows to add an approval step to practically any operation performed in Active Directory, Exchange, Office 365, etc. This means that the actual execution of various tasks can be delegated to lower level authorities without sacrificing the control.
+It allows to add an approval step to practically any operation performed in Active Directory, Exchange, Microsoft 365, etc. This means that the actual execution of various tasks can be delegated to lower level authorities without sacrificing the control.

 Let’s have a look at how approval-based workflow can be useful in a real world.